JaxPlays-Inc/jaxplays.org/content/about/brand-guidelines.md

 - In the [News](/news/) and [Reviews](/reviews/) articles we use [**Athelas**](https://fonts.adobe.com/fonts/athelas), font-weight 700, for the title and **Georgia** for the body text and subheadings.

 ## 5. Logo and Wordmark
-- The JaxPlays logo features gold on a black background.
+- The JaxPlays logo is gold on a black background.
 - The wordmark for JaxPlays is white text on a black background, all-caps in Avenir Next Bold.
 - The logo is sometimes used on its own, while the wordmark is always used in conjunction with the logo.
-- When used on a light background, both the logo and wordmark should be all black.
+- When used on a gold or light background, both the logo and wordmark should be all black.

 The JaxPlays logo is available in multiple formats suitable for various digital and print applications.